enkidevs/curriculum/comp-sci/networking/dns/dns-hierarchy-2.md

 * Users in different geographic locations are restricted to using the closest root, TLD, and authoritative servers.
 * DNS servers are distributed world wide.
-* All of the DNS root servers are overseen by the IANA.
+* All of the DNS root servers are subject to oversight by the IANA.
 * TLD servers are managed by regional authorities who are selected by the IANA.
 * Management of authoritative servers is left to the owner of a particular domain.